shyamron/Backtesting_TradingAlgorithms_Optimize/README.md

 1. static_file/frontend.html: This file contains the frontpage UI for the trading platform.
 2. backend.py: This file is the backend of the trading platform and uses the Flask framework.
 It handles the routing and communication with the frontend.
 3. analyser.py: This file contains the logic for backtesting and optimization of trading strategies.
 It is called by the backend.py file to perform the analysis and return the results to      the frontend.
 4. requirements.txt: This file lists the required Python modules and their versions.
-You can install them using the command pip install -r requirements.txt.

 **Running the App**